2018 Vista vs. Vista v2

 Ease of Setup

 The Vista is relatively easy to set up with a little over 5 1/2 minutes for the stroller and first seat and around 3 1/2 for the second seat.
-The documentation is good and easy to read without unnecessary flipping from page to page to see pictures or instructions.
+The documentation is good and easy to read.

 All of the top scoring products had rubber tires in common, while the lower scoring products all had plastic wheels with the dual front wheel design.

-The Vista is better for turning and pushing on hard flat surfaces, but the second seat does make it longer, and you need to plan your actions a little bit ahead of time.
-For pushing and turning off-road on more uneven surfaces, the Vista performed slightly worse by occasionally getting caught on bumps in the road.
+The Vista is better for turning and pushing on hard flat surfaces, but the second seat does make it longer, and you need to plan your actions somewhat in advance.
+For pushing and turning off-road on uneven surfaces, the Vista performed slightly worse getting caught on bumps in the road.
 Moving over grass didn't seem to be a problem, but pushing and turning on gravel was a little more difficult.